Paul Butler (boxer): Professional career

-Career beginnings

 Early career

-Butler made his professional debut against Anwar Alfadi on 11 December 2010.
-He won the fight on points, after four rounds were contested.
+Butler made his professional debut against Anwar Alfadi on 11 December 2010 winning by points after four rounds of contesting.
 Butler amassed an 8–0 record during the next 23 months, with three of those victories coming by way of stoppage.

 Butler faced John Donnelly for the vacant British super-flyweight title on 9 November 2012 at the Liverpool Olympia in Liverpool, England.
 Butler won the BoxNation broadcast bout by a first–round knockout.
 He floored Donnelly with a strike to the ribs after just 59 seconds, which left Donnelly unable to rise in time for the ten–count.
 During the post–fight drug test, Donnelly tested positive for benzoylecgonine.

 Following a fourth–round technical knockout of Anwar Alfadi on 21 March 2013, Butler challenged Yaqub Kareem for the Commonwealth super-flyweight title on 20 April 2013, at the Wembley Arena in London, England.
 He won the fight by a fifth–round technical–knockout.
 Butler made his first and only Commonwealth title defense against Najah Ali on 28 June 2013.
 He won the fight by a fourth–round knockout.

 Butler faced Miguel González for the vacant WBO Inter-Continental super-flyweight title on 21 September 2013.
 He won the fight by a dominant unanimous decision, with scores of 117–112, 119–110 and 120–108.
 Butler made the first defense of his secondary title defense against Ruben Montoya on 7 December 2013, with the vacant WBA Inter-Continental super-flyweight title being on the line as well.
 He once again won by unanimous decision, with scores of 120–108, 120–109 and 118–110.

 Butler moved up to bantamweight for his next bout against Oreste Bernabe Nieva, which took place on 8 March 2014, with the vacant WBA Inter-Continental bantamweight title being on the line.
 He won the fight by a fourth–round knockout.

 IBF bantamweight champion

 Butler was scheduled to challenge the reigning IBF bantamweight champion Stuart Hall, in the latter's second title defense.
 The bout was scheduled for 7 June 2014, and took place at the Utilita Arena Newcastle in Newcastle, England, the champion's hometown.
 The bout was broadcast by BoxNation.
 Butler won the fight by split decision.
 Two judges scored the fight 117–111 and 115–113 for Butler, while the third judge scored it 115–113 for Hall.
 Butler had a slow start to fight, but appeared to take over as the fight progressed.

 Butler faced Ismael Garnica in a non–title bout on 25 October 2014, at the Echo Arena in Liverpool, England.
 He dominated the fight from start to finish, and won by unanimous decision, with all three judges awarding him every single round of the bout.
-Following his victory against Garnica, Butler relinquished the IBF bantamweight title, in order to compete against fighters with whom he had size parity, stating "...I’m a natural 115 pounder".
+Following his victory against Garnica, Butler relinquished the IBF bantamweight title, in order to compete against fighters with whom he had size parity, stating "...I'm a natural 115 pounder".